thijsbekke/OctoPrint-Pushover/README.md

 ### Support my efforts

-This is a fun project for me, and I do my best to support to support those that have issues with this plugin.
+This is a fun project for me, and I do my best to support those that have issues with this plugin.
 If you want you can return the favor and leave me a tip trough [paypal](https://paypal.me/thijsbekke) !

 [![paypal](https://www.paypalobjects.com/webstatic/mktg/logo/pp_cc_mark_37x23.jpg)](https://paypal.me/thijsbekke)